cmahon/backtests/README.md

 ## To do

-Streamline inefficient conversion between vectors and lists
+* Streamline inefficient conversion between vectors and lists
+* More general framework for vectorized backtests